typicode/katon/README.md

 npm install -g katon
 ```

-This will install Katon CLI and start Katon daemon.
+This will install katon CLI and start Katon daemon.

 # CLI usage